Van Jones’ ‘Bullshit’ Antisemitism Apology Lands Like a Lead Balloon

 Others jumped in to comment on Jones’ ironic association with people who have shared alleged anti-Black sentiments.

-“I found the Black people Van Jones represents,” civil rights activist Bishop Talbert Swan wrote along with a picture of Jones posing next to anti-Black Candace Owens, who’s Black and donned a matching “White Lives Matter” shirt with West during Paris Fashion Week.
+“I found the Black people Van Jones represents,” civil rights activist Bishop Talbert Swan wrote along with a picture of Jones posing next to anti-Black commentator Candace Owens, who’s Black and donned matching “White Lives Matter” shirts with West during Paris Fashion Week.
 (The Anti-Defamation League has associated the phrase as hate speech.
-Owens was also suspended from GoFundMe during the racial reckoning of 2020 for “a repeated pattern of inflammatory statements that spread hate, discrimination, intolerance and falsehoods against the black community at a time of profound national crisis,” the site said in a statement.)
+Owens was also suspended from GoFundMe during the racial reckoning of 2020 for “a repeated pattern of inflammatory statements that spread hate, discrimination, intolerance and falsehoods against the black community at a time of profound national crisis,” the site said.)

 “Who is ‘we,’” voting rights advocate Maya Contreras asked Jones on Twitter.
 “Many of us have spoken out against antisemitism — for decades and will continue to do so.
 Speak for yourself, and maybe tell some of your crew below to speak up too.”